Welfare Reform Deaths – Memorial Pages

 Since the alleged culpability of the DWP in Stephanie Bottrill’s death, Calum’s List along with SIX subscribers and EIGHT families here HOPE that there will be NO MORE DWP Welfare Reform deaths.
 Especially, via the particularly toxic:

-However these families are preparing to refer their cases to the police if the tipping point is reached.
+However some families on this website are preparing to refer their cases to the police if the tipping point is reached.
 In the meantime the new subscribers to Calum’s List are still trying to persuade the DWP to make Welfare Reform SAFE and fit for purpose.

 Subsequently, from the point where Katy Clark phoned Calum to discuss the matter in further detail, the Welfare Reform Death Toll had gone from the figure quoted by the M.P., in the House of Commons of 11, to a new total of 30 DWP Welfare Reform Deaths.
 A few months later it was in excess of 42 DWP Deaths as detailed on Calum’s List at the point where one of the website subscribers died and the site went offline.
-In fact our current total being uploaded here on the new Calum’s List website as of March 2015 is 60.
+In fact our current total being uploaded here on the new Calum’s List website as of September 2015 is 60.
+We are only a small website remembering those who either we know personally, or have received information from friends and family of those who have gone this way.
+The total on this website does NOT include the details of the 50,580 who have died after being found “Fit For Work” by the Department of Work & Pensions.
+Nor those 30,560 tormented souls on the DWP Severe Disablement list who have died.
+Many under inhumane pressure from the DWP.
+TOTAL DWP DEATHS 81,140.
+Source: Here.

 4. Paul Willcoxson: Click Here For Report